sciZer0/7/v/README.md

 # 1 Million Users, Unprecedented Full-Scale Distribution

-At the start, through a fair airdrop, all 100% of Vote tokens are equally distributed among 1,000,000 people who become Voters (users).
+At the start, through a fair airdrop,  Maximum Supply — all 100% of Vote tokens — is equally distributed among 1,000,000 people who become Voters (users).

 Through a fair airdrop excluding the multi-accounting.